gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Tasks in Gradle may define a _group_ attribute, but this group wasn't accessible from the Tooling API before.
 It is now possible to query the group of a task through `org.gradle.tooling.model.Task#getGroup`.

+### Progress events for build operations through the Tooling API

+You can now listen to progress events for various build operations through `org.gradle.tooling.LongRunningOperation.addProgressListener(org.gradle.tooling.events.ProgressListener)`.
+You will receive all available events as the Gradle build being executed goes through its life-cycle.
+For example, you will receive events when the settings are being loaded, when the task graph is being populated, when the tasks are being executed, when each task is executed, when the tests are executed, etc. All operations are part of a single-root hierarchy that can be traversed through the operation descriptors via `org.gradle.tooling.events.ProgressEvent#getDescriptor` and `org.gradle.tooling.events.OperationDescriptor#getParent`.

+If you are only interested in the progress events for a sub-set of all available operations, you can use `org.gradle.tooling.LongRunningOperation.addProgressListener(org.gradle.tooling.events.ProgressListener, java.util.EnumSet<org.gradle.tooling.events.ProgressEventType>)`.
+For example, you can configure to only receive events for the execution of task operations.

+Progress events for more fine-grained operations will be added in future releases of Gradle.

 ### Increased visibility of components in model report

 - TBD: Also means finer grained rules and improved performance (more efficient model implementation, rules, etc).